squeaky-pl/pystacia/doc/source/image.rst

 Bundled images
 ==============

-pystacia comes with standard test images which can be used for testing purposes.
+Pystacia comes with standard test images which can be used for testing purposes.
 Most of them are embedded in :term:`ImageMagick` library.

 :meth:`pystacia.lena` optionally accepting size parameter: